scottyschup/ruby-curriculum/bonus/modules.md

 ```

 Now all of the methods in the `Enumerable` module (e.g., `map`) are
-mixed-in to Array and Hash.
+mixed in to Array and Hash.

 ## Namespaces